danielearwicker/Parquet.Producers/README.md

 The update replaces the values for source key `6`.
 As the update is scanned in parallel with the key-mappings, we discover that `6` previously produced a target key `105` and so we generate an intermediate instruction to delete `(6, 105)` from the key mappings and to delete `(105, 6, *)` from the content.
 None of this has any effect on the record that matches `(105, 9, *)`.

-An update operation is like a transaction that involves updating every producing stage once.
-Stages form a directed acylic graph, so the stages that accept external updates are updated first, then the stages that feed from them, and so on through the whole graph.
+A multi-stage update is like a transaction that involves updating every producing stage once.
+Producer stages form a directed acylic graph, so the stage that accepts external updates is updated first, then the stages that feed from it, and so on through the whole graph.
 The states of the whole dataset (consisting of multiple producers) can therefore be thought of as a series of versions `1, 2, 3...`.
 In each version every producer has three parquet files: content, key-mappings and update.
 To produce version $N + 1$, every stage reads the version $N$ files of itself and its source stages.

 ## Incremental Multiple Stages

 It follows that any subsequent processing stages, which maintain their own content and key-mappings from previous updates, do not want to consume the entire dataset from a previous stage.
-Instead, they want an incremental update in the form of a sequence of $(K, V?)$ where a `null` in $V$ means that the $K$ has been deleted, and otherwise the set of adjacent pairs with the same key includes every value for that key.
+Instead, they want an incremental update in the form of a sequence of $(T, K, V)$ where the type $T$ indicates whether the change is an upsert or a delete.
+For a given key, there can _either_ be a single `Delete` change _or_ one or more `Add`/`Update` changes.
+Also if there has been any change to the set of values for a key, then all the remaining values of that key must appear in the update.

-Therefore there is an additional output available from a producing stage, known as the _update_, which is precisely that set of $(K_t, V_t?)$ pairs describing the changes just made to its target content.
+Therefore so that one producer can feed another, there is an additional output available from a producing stage, known as the _update_, which conforms to the $(T, K, V)$ format.
+The changes are ordered by $K$.
+Note how the source key of the producer of these updates is irrelevant.

-This can be fed into subsequent stages as the $(K_s, V_s)$ so they can incrementally update.
+Although the ability of the type to distinguish between `Add` and `Update` is irrelevant as far as the framework goes when consuming these changes, when generating them into the update Parquet it specifies the type accurately.
+This makes the update Parquet useful for feeding external processes.
+Example: an RDBMS table must contain a row for every key in the dataset.
+This can be achieved by scanning the update Parquet looking for `Add` and `Delete` changes (ignoring `Updates`).
+In a given wave of changes, a key can only appear as one `Add` or one `Delete`, but never both, making it exceedingly simple to ship these instructions into a pair of SQL set-based operations.
+Also they will already be sorted, which can help speed up such inserts.
+If a run of values with the same key appear for the first time, only the first change will have the type `Add`.

 Note that this update is not identical to any previously described dataset such as the intermediate instructions.
 We noted above that if the source key `6` has changed, and the previous content was:

--   `(105, 6, 'apple')`
+-   `(105, 6, "apple")`
--   `(105, 9, 'banana')`
+-   `(105, 9, "banana")`

 This only requires the intermediate instructions to refer to the row(s) matching `(105, 6, *)`, i.e. with the same source key.

-Whereas a subsequent stage needs to be passed the $(K_t, V_t?)$ (the first and third columns) from all the rows matching `(105, *, *)`, because it doesn't care what the previous stage's source keys are (that is an internal detail of the previous stage).
-It requires the _full_ set of key-value pairs for each affected key.
+Whereas a subsequent stage needs to be passed the first and third columns (target key and value) from all the rows matching `(105, *, *)`, because it doesn't care what the previous stage's source keys are (that is an internal detail of the previous stage).
+It requires the _full_ set of key-value pairs for each affected key, i.e.:

+-   `(Update, 105, "apple")`
+-   `(Update, 105, "banana")`

 ## Incremental Merging of Multiple Previous Stages